funkeeflow/konami-ramen/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values

 ## Timeout
-You can define the max. time between two key strokes, to make it event harder to input the sequence.
+You can define the max. time between two key strokes, to make it event harder to enter the sequence.
 The default time is set to `600ms`.
 Going below `200ms` makes it almost impossible to hit the sequence in the right order and time.
 ```js
 new Konami({ timeout: 450 }); // time in ms
 ```
-*Note:* If the max time between two key strokes is exceeded, the pattern will start from the begining.
+*Note:* If the max. time between two key strokes is exceeded, the validation will start from the begining.

 ## Events
 There are a couple of events, you can listen to, like so: